OysteinBruin/AutoReleaseTool/README.md

 <a name="manually"/>

 ## How to use AutoReleaseTool manually
-The step to create a new release with AutoReleaseTool manually:
+AutoReleaseTool is made to be used as part of a complete CI/CD pipeline, see [Complete example of a CI/CD setup](#example) below, but it can be used standalone to create updated nuget package and release files.
+Run AutoReleaseTool.exe with 3 required arguments:
+- app build directory - `"path/to/release/build/directory"`

-- Run AutoReleaseTool.exe with 3 parameters 1. build directory, 2. app id(name off application), 3. version number :
+- app id(name off application) - `"MyAppName"`

- `path/to/AutoRelease.exe "path/to/release/build/directory" "MyApp" "1.0.0"`
+- version number - `"1.0.0"`

 Example usage in a cake file used as one of the steps to automate the whole relese process: